 There were similar tales of woe from the gardens of Toowoomba to the Warrego Plains, on the dusty streets of Mount Isa and in the cosmopolitan playground of Brisbane’s Spring Hill.

-Bewilderment quickly turned to rage.
-And, in the middle of a hot and humid Queensland summer, rage comes easily.
+Bewilderment turned to rage.
+In the middle of a hot and humid Queensland summer, rage comes easily and can spread fast.

 Campbell Newman should have been more careful.
 Calling a snap election in the middle of the long school summer holidays was always going to hit a snag – who, after all, was going to cook the sausages and bake the sweet treats?

 The first signs of trouble came early, in his own electorate of Ashgrove.